What is ISOBUS Protocol? Learn about its Architecture and Diagnostic Applications

 It is intended to enable multiple electronic control units (ECUs), connected on an in- vehicle network, to communicate with each other, through a standard protocol.

-ISOBUS stack is a software protocol complaint to ISO 11783 standard.
+ISOBUS protocol software or stack is a software protocol complaint to ISO 11783 standard.

 ISOBUS software stack supports serial data transfer for in-vehicle communication between agricultural tractors and implements.